-Present Greens (Landscapes Are Images) was an installation developed specifically for a large grass covered field on the grounds of Kulla Gunnarstorp castle north of Helsingborg.
+Present Greens (Landscapes Are Images) was developed specifically for a large grass covered field on the grounds of Kulla Gunnarstorp castle north of Helsingborg.
 Surrounding the site are vast fields of crops and old trees, with the castle grounds and its buildings in the background.
 The work could be experienced from the road and bicycle path, Kattegattleden, which passes right by the field.

 15 glass sheets (1500 mm x 750 mm), 5 shades of greens spray paint, wood laths